sageellefson0/binary-escape/README.md

 ## Binary Escape
 A web based game called "Binary Escape" in which a character must escape the computer after being sucked in by plugging an unknown USB drive into a computer.
+The goal of the game is to work through the levels to free the character from the confines of the computer

 ## Developers
 Sage Ellefson - GitHub: sageellefson0<br>